HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_47/what_your_body_does.md

 1. I was trembling **with** fear, panicking that I had not made the right decision.
 2. At her side Michael trembled **uncontrollably**.
 He was so distraught he could not speak.

+#### distraught
+extremely worried, nervous, or upset

+The missing child's distraught parents made an emotional appeal for information on TV

+#### overwrought
+in a state of being upset, nervous, and worried:

+She was so tired and overwrought that she burst into tears.